F3real/F3real.github.io/content/prepend_rust.md

 Authors: F3real
 Summary: Simple rust ELF prepender

-Recently I have found interesting post on [reddit](https://www.reddit.com/r/rust/comments/d0hbsp/linuxfe2o3_a_rust_virus/) about \`virus\` written in rust.
-It simply infects all ELF files in current directory using basic prepending technique.
-The infected program, when run, will XOR decode real code and run it from temp folder.
+Recently I have found an interesting post on [reddit](https://www.reddit.com/r/rust/comments/d0hbsp/linuxfe2o3_a_rust_virus/) about \`virus\` written in rust.
+It simply infects all ELF files in the current directory using the basic prepending technique.
+The infected program, when run, will XOR decode real code and run it from the temp folder.

-Since it is open source, it actually makes a pretty good exercise if you want to learn more about rust while tinkering with something.
+Since it is open-source, it actually makes a pretty good exercise if you want to learn more about rust while tinkering with something.
 The original code is not really idiomatic but `cargo clippy` and reddit comments can serve as a guide if you want to improve it.

 My slightly modified version is bellow (proper error handling would require bigger rework).